 Carry Period: ENA will provide an interest-free carry on the unpaid purchase price of the Units until July 15, 2001.
 If the closing of the Purchase occurs after July 15, 2001, then the unpaid purchase price of the Turbines will be increased by interest at the rate of 7.5% per annum on the unpaid purchase price of the Turbines of $40.0 million for each day from, and including, July 15, 2001 to, but excluding, the closing date.

-Guarantees: there will be no guarantee by Enron Corporation of any of the representations, warranties, covenants, indemnities or other obligations of Enron Americas in connection with the Purchase.
+Guarantees: There will be no guarantee by Enron Corporation of any of the representations, warranties, covenants, indemnities or other obligations of Enron Americas in connection with the Purchase.
 All obligations of the LLC under the Turbine Contract, as well as all obligations of the NorthWestern Subsidiary to Enron Americas in connection with the transaction, will be guaranteed by NorthWestern Corporation.

 The specific transaction structure to effect the sale described above has not yet been agreed to by the parties.
 The exclusivity agreement provides that the transaction structure will require management approval by both parties.
 Should the parties not be able to reach a mutually acceptable agreement regarding the structure and other definitive documentation by April 13, 2001, NorthWestern shall forfeit the $1,000,000 exclusivity payment.